-GoDogPro.com is a comprehensive, searchable, online directory for people in San Francisco seeking dog professionals (walkers, trainers, boarding and daycare, and groomers).
+GoDogPro.com is a comprehensive, searchable, online directory for dog owners seeking professional dog walkers, trainers, groomers, boarding and daycare.

 Currently, if a dog owner needs a pet service their only options are limited to Yelp, NextDoor, Google, or asking for recommendations from friends or strangers at the dog park.
 The GoDogPro directory allows you to browse all your options in one place and find the right person for you and your dog.